 - Peroneal neuropathy

-Damage to the Motor nerves is commonly seen as muscle weakness but may also produce uncontrolled muscle twitches (fasciculations), painful muscle cramps, muscle atrophy with decreased reflexes similar to patients who are diagnosed with ALS, Motor Neuron Disease, Alzheimer and Parkinson’s disease.
+Damage to the Motor nerves is commonly seen as muscle weakness but may also produce uncontrolled muscle twitches (fasciculations), painful muscle cramps, muscle atrophy with decreased reflexes similar to patients who are diagnosed with Ataxia, ALS, Motor Neuron Disease, Alzheimer and Parkinson’s disease.
 A diagnosis of sensory nerve disease manifests itself as a variety of symptoms due to their broad range of uses/functions.
 Large sensory fibers in myelin sheath are responsible for identifying vibrations and light touches.
 Any damage to the large sensory fibers will impair the sensation of touch.
 This type of nerve damage affects the hands and feet causing them to feel like they are wearing a pair of gloves on the hands or stockings on the legs even though they are not wearing either.
 This type of damage makes men and women unable to coordinate complex muscle movements like running or fastening shirts, or even maintain proper balance when eyes are closed.

 Neuropathic induced pain is a very common condition that seriously affects the emotional well-being and quality of life for a patient.
 Neuropathic pain also disrupts sleep further compounding the physical burden of having sensory nerve damage.
-Neuropathic pain and allodynia is associated with hypersensitization of pain receptors in our skin resulting is the feeling of severe pain from stimuli that would normally be painless.
-If left untreated, sensory neuropathy will lead to negative changes in a patients hair, skin / joints resulting in ligament damage, bone damage & osteoarthritis.
+Neuropathic pain and allodynia are associated with hypersensitization of pain receptors in our skin resulting in the feeling of severe pain from stimuli that would normally be painless.
+If left untreated, sensory neuropathy will lead to negative changes in a patients hair, skin/joints resulting in ligament damage, bone damage & osteoarthritis.

 Autonomic nerve disease symptoms are also very diverse in nature due to the fact that our sympathetic & parasympathetic nerves just about every organ in the human body.
 Commonly associated symptoms of autonomic nerve damage “AND” include the inability to perspire/sweat normally resulting in heat intolerance and can be identified using modern functional medical tests.
 Other symptoms include:

 - A loss of bladder control